cangelis/data-models/README.md

 [![Build Status](https://travis-ci.org/cangelis/data-models.svg?branch=master)](https://travis-ci.org/cangelis/data-models)

-Data models is the beautiful way of working with structured data such as JSON and php arrays.
-They are basically wrapper classes to the JSON strings or php arrays (markup languages in the future).
-Models simplify the manipulation and processing workflow of the JSON or php arrays.
+Data models is the beautiful way of working with structured data such as JSON, XML and php arrays.
+They are basically wrapper classes to the JSON and XML strings or php arrays.
+Models simplify the manipulation and processing workflow of the JSON, XML or php arrays.

 ## Pros

 - Straightforward to get started (this page will tell you all the features)
 - Avoid undefined index by design
-- Dynamic access to the model properties so no need of mapping the class properties with JSON attributes
+- Dynamic access to the model properties so no need of mapping the class properties with JSON or XML attributes
 - IDE auto-completion using `@property` docblock and make the API usage documented by default
 - Has many and has one relationships between models
 - Ability to assign default values for the attributes so the undefined attributes can be handled reliably
-- Ability to add logic into the JSON data in the model
+- Ability to add logic into the data in the model
 - Cast values to known types such as integer, string, float, boolean
 - Cast values to Carbon object to work on date attributes easily
 - Ability to implement custom cast types